Last updated: November 2019

 - a book’s style

-- a reviewer’s (your) comments and assumptions
+- a reviewer’s (your) comments and assumptions on the book

-How to Write a Good Critique Paper
+How to Write a Book Critique

 - An introduction with a clear thesis statement.